No matter how you go back to school, that summer feeling doesn’t have to end! Bring it to the classroom.

 Studio Activity Templates give you a head start on creating engaging activities that combine the best of our instructional strategies with the content you want.
 Or, start with one of our 1500+ ready-to-use activities to save even more time.

-Studio Choice Boards allow students to follow their interests directly into engaging activities.
-From SEL and STEM to grade-band and topic-specific Boards (e.g., Earth Day and Celebrating Hispanic Heritage), students are sure to find something that sparks their curiosity.
+Studio Choice Boards allow students to follow their interests directly into engaging activities, over the summer and into the school year.
+From SEL and STEM to grade and topic-specific Boards, every student is sure to find the right activity for them.

-The new Quiz guides you through the creation and launch of custom quizzes.
+Create custom Quizzes to engage all learners!
 Embed quiz questions into a video timeline to gauge understanding, ask questions verbally in class and have students respond from their own devices, or build a standard quiz to get a pulse on where students are in their learning.

 Learn more about how DE can serve as your daily learning platform.
 Check out our live and on-demand events or explore 30 Ways to DE!

-While social-emotional learning (SEL) has always been a critical part of an effective and caring education, it is more critical than ever to acknowledge and address the social and emotional needs of children.
-Unfortunately, all students are coming to the 2021-2022 school year having experienced significant changes from their pre-pandemic lives.
-Some students have lost loved ones, housing, or a sense of safety and stability.
-While others may have struggled to understand the nature of a pandemic and its effects.
+While social-emotional learning (SEL) has always been an important part of an effective and caring education, it is more critical than ever to acknowledge and address the social and emotional needs of children.
+And many students are coming back from summer break and into the new school year having experienced significant changes in their lives, both positive and negative, social and familial. .

-Hopefully, students have loved ones who helped them handle pandemic-related experiences over the summer.
-But educators can also support the social-emotional needs of students right now.
+Luckily, educators can support the social-emotional needs of students right now.
 While all students need individual attention at some point, whole-class activities can benefit everyone.
 Even spending a few minutes each day on breathing exercises or reflection journals can help students feel more centered and ready to learn.

 The SEL Center in DE has tools for mindfulness at all grade levels, along with resources for stress management, Virtual Field Trips for self-discovery, and special series from the Child Mind Institute and other partners.

 Think of the sounds of laughter floating up from the street on a warm summer night or bouncing across the water at the pool.
 Most teachers know learning can be fun.
 Make sure your students feel the same way.
 Consider adding a game, a dance break, or even a content-related joke challenge to your schedule.
 You can keep it light and relevant.
-Consider connecting with the Discovery Educator Network (DEN) Community for inspiration, support, and guaranteed laughter!
+Consider connecting with the DEN Community or reading our Community Stories for inspiration, support, and guaranteed laughter!

 About the Author

 Jeanette Edelstein is an educator dedicated to making learning more engaging for students of all ages.
 She has been a classroom teacher, curriculum designer, and program developer.
-She was a founding teacher and the gifted and talented coordinator at Mapleton Expeditionary School of the Arts.
 Her curriculum projects include Hive Alive!, a collection of teaching resources about honey bees, Animal Planet Rescue, a disaster relief and educational vehicle that rescued over 1,000 animals, and CapsinSchool, an elementary curriculum based on the math and science of hockey.